bpriviere/rrl_docs/docs/source/lab_conduct.md

 - Send a notification with as much as advance as possible if you have to miss a lab meeting or a one-on-one meeting with the PI.
 It is ok if you have to miss a meeting.
 - Address Ben Riviere as Prof. Ben or Prof. Riviere in emails.
 - When communicating with collaborators, vendors, NYU administration, etc. on behalf of the lab, you are representing our lab, and the expectation is professional etiquette.
 Here is a [link](https://owl.purdue.edu/owl/general_writing/academic_writing/email_etiquette.html) to some standard guidelines.
 An easy option is to use a reputable Large Language Model (e.g. ChatGPT) to double check your email for tone before sending.
+- Ben Riviere will sometimes send emails outside of working hours (nights and weekends).
+Please do not feel expectation to respond outside of your working hours.
+There may be exceptions, but in those cases, Ben Riviere will flag URGENT in the email's subject.